-Tracing the fibers allows for the angle, θ , of the fiber in each experimental image to be determined as a function of ρ .
-This function can then be directly compared to the theoretical fiber pattern using the experimental membrane's volume as the input to the model.
-To obtain a metric for comparison, the
+4.2.2.
+Fiber orientation comparison.
+Image analysis for the fiber orientation comparison was performed using a combination of GIMP and Matlab.
+After correcting for lens distortion using the circular fibers (which remain a constant diameter during the experiment) as a reference, a fiber from each image was traced to allow for easier color thresholding.
+Tracing the fibers allows for the angle, $\theta$ , of the fiber in each experimental image to be determined as a function of $\rho$ .
+This function can then be directly compared with the theoretical fiber pattern using the experimental membrane's volume as the input to the model.
+To obtain a metric for comparison, the coefficient of determination for the spatial variation between the fiber patterns was established as follows: